briancordanyoung/Green-Eggs-TabBar/README.md

 ![screenshot](https://raw.githubusercontent.com/briancordanyoung/Green-Eggs-TabBar/master/Green-Eggs-TabBar.gif)

 This **'Green Eggs...'
 TabBar** attempts to solve this by creating a Tab Bar that presents 5 tabs and can be scrolled to reveal 2 more on each side.
-It's advantages are:
+The advantages are:

-* First appears only as a 5 position TabBar, easily recognizable to novice users **
+* At first is only appears to be a 5 position TabBar, easily recognizable to novice users **
 * Allows 9 different tabs.
 * The other tabs may be accidentally discovered in 2 ways:
 	* Swiping across the tab bar, releaving either side